Nourished by Time: 2025: The Passionate Ones

 Brown's second full-length album, The Passionate Ones, was released on August 22, 2025 via XL, preceded by the singles "Max Potential" and "9 2 5."
 A 25-date North-American and European tour in support of the album began in September 2025.

 Musical style and influences

 Critics describe Brown's music as "genre-bending" and "metamodernist," merging lo-fi indie pop, hip-hop, synthy post-punk and '90s new jack swing.
 His cited influences include Arthur Russell, Tony!
 Toni!
-Toné!, Prince, SWV and producer PM Dawn; lyrically he often addresses class politics and late-stage capitalism.
+Toné!, Prince, SWV and producer PM Dawn.
 Brown's stage name is an allusion to indie rock band Guided by Voices.

+Lyrically, Brown often addresses class politics and late-stage capitalism.
+About his politics, Brown said: "Name one socialist pop star – it doesn’t exist.
+I can be a socialist rock star or something like that.
+But I can’t be a socialist pop star."

 Personal life

 As of August 2025, Brown lives in New York City.